bigfix/developer.bigfix.com/site/pages/relevance/guide/session/siteinspectors.md

 The site Inspectors return the names and IDs of the specified site objects.
 The BES site represents all supported types, including external sites, master action sites, operator sites, and custom sites.
-As a compatibility measure, BES sites still returns only external and master action sites.
+As a compatibility measure, BES sites still return only external and master action sites.

-Click [here](/relevance/reference/bes-site.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-site.html) to access the page describing these inspectors.

 **Examples**